Come and learn about working in these two very different sectors

 Fardous Bahbouh is the founding director of Lingua Media Connect Limited, providing professional Arabic and English translation, teaching and media services.
 Fardous is a journalist, voice-over artist, researcher, teacher and an Oscar-winner documentary translator with excellent research and writing skills.
 She has a solid background in Liberal Arts and Humanities and specialises in politics, international affairs, education, media and technical translation.

-She is also a member of the Chartered Institute of Linguists, the National Union of Journalists, the VoiceOver Network and the Royal Institute of International Affairs.
+She is also a member of the Chartered Institute of Linguists, the National Union of Journalists and the VoiceOver Network.

 With over 40 years of experience working with the “spoken word”, Daniel has developed substantial expertise in both translating and voicing.
 His training started in earnest when he was recruited by the BBC to translate and broadcast for the World Service.
 After 5 years of shifts, working days, nights and weekends, he started to fly solo and founded Actors World Production with his wife Sylvia in 1982.